hantsy/angular-spring-book/README.md

 In the past years, I have developed lots of projects using Spring, esp.
 Spring Boot, and also contributed much work in the frontend development.
 I have dreamed again and again to  write something to record my development notes.

 When I began to write such a book, I found it was really not easy as I imagined.
-The Packt publication had initialized a book project named [Hands-On-Full-Stack-Development-with-Spring-Boot-2.0-and-Angular-8](https://github.com/hantsy/Hands-On-Full-Stack-Development-with-Spring-Boot-2.0-and-Angular-8) at the beginning of this year, but unfortunately for some personal reason, I can not commit the content in time, that means this book project was discontinued.
+The Packt publication had initialized a book project named [Hands-On-Full-Stack-Development-with-Spring-Boot-2.0-and-Angular-8](https://github.com/hantsy/Hands-On-Full-Stack-Development-with-Spring-Boot-2.0-and-Angular-8) at the beginning of this year, but unfortunately for some personal reason, I can not commit the content in time, finally this book project was discontinued.

-I was authorized to deal with the existing work myself.
+I was authorized to deal with the existing work freely.
 I decided to write a public book  with the same topic.